John Carney (American football): San Diego Chargers (second stint)

-New Orleans Saints
+New Orleans Saints (first stint)

 Carney signed with the New Orleans Saints as a free agent prior to the 2001 season.

-On December 21, 2003, the Saints were trailing the Jaguars 20-13 with 7 seconds left in regulation.
+On December 21, 2003, the Saints were trailing the Jaguars 20–13 with 7 seconds left in regulation.
 Quarterback Aaron Brooks threw the ball in a hurry to Donte Stallworth.
 As time expired, the Saints continued to lateral the ball around until wide receiver Jerome Pathon eventually scored a touchdown in what became known as the River City Relay.
 Carney was sent out to kick the extra point to tie the game up and force overtime.
-Instead, Carney pushed the ball wide right and the Saints lost 19-20.
+Instead, Carney pushed the ball wide right and the Saints lost 19–20.
+The loss would eliminate the Saints from playoff contention.

 Carney kicked a game-winning field goal against the Carolina Panthers following Hurricane Katrina.
 He then appeared on the cover of Sports Illustrated with quarterback Aaron Brooks on September 19, 2005, as the city celebrated this victory.

 On April 5, 2007, Carney asked and was given permission to leave the Saints after their acquisition of kicker Olindo Mare.

 Jacksonville Jaguars

-Following Week 1 of the 2007 NFL Season, Carney signed with the Jacksonville Jaguars replacing injured placekicker Josh Scobee.
+Following Week 1 of the 2007 NFL season, Carney signed with the Jacksonville Jaguars replacing injured placekicker Josh Scobee.
 Carney appeared in eight games for the Jaguars in Scobee's absence, converting nine of 11 field goal attempts and 20 of 21 extra point attempts.
 He was released on November 19 upon Scobee's return.